 - Dissertation (0 credit)

-Plus: Successful completion of the language requirement.
+Plus: Successful completion of the second language proficiency requirement.

 Note: Students without strong economics or international relations training in previous degrees will be required to do additional ECON or IR courses in the School, which will be considered extra to the degree.

 - Program Sequence